Token Compensation Accounting: IFRS 2 or IAS 19? The Standard-Selection Fork (2026)

 - Document the scope judgement — it is the audit-critical artefact; no bespoke standard backstops it.

-Wag3s Ledger records token grant, vesting, and valuation data and supports the expense schedule under whichever framework the scope determination requires — IFRS 2 (equity- or cash-settled) or an IAS 19 / general-benefit treatment — with the supporting data for the documented scope judgement.
+Wag3s Ledger records token grant, vesting, and valuation data and supports the expense schedule under whichever framework the scope determination requires — IFRS 2 (equity- or cash-settled) or an IAS 19 / general-benefit treatment — with the supporting data behind the documented scope judgement.
+That judgement is arrangement-specific and audit-critical, with no bespoke crypto standard to fall back on, so Ledger supplies the figures and trail your auditor reviews rather than fixing the classification itself.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading